gokyle/hotp/README.md

 the two values shown here (the initial code and the current counter) that may be used to verify the integrity of the key value.

-In the `testdata` directory, there are two files with the base name of "gauth_example", that contain the HOTP key values used in the test suite.
-The PNG image may be scanned in using a mobile phone;
-the text file contains the URL that the QR code is based on.
+In the `testdata` directory, there are three files with the base name of "gauth_example" that contain the HOTP key values used in the test suite.
+The PNG image may be scanned in using a mobile phone, the text file contains the URL that the QR code is based on, and the `.key` file may be used with the `hotpcli` program.
 The first several codes produced by this URL are:

 0. 023667, counter = 0
 1. 641344, counter = 1